 Thus any unused accumulated HSA funds may be very beneficial for retirees.
-If the rules for contributing to HSAs were expanded, these funds have the potential of being even more useful, although opponents of HSAs already are concerned with their potential for syphoning off the healthier population and increasing insurance costs for people with the highest healthcare needs.
+If the rules for contributing to HSAs were expanded, these funds have the potential of being even more useful, although opponents of HSAs are already concerned with their potential for syphoning off the healthier population and increasing insurance costs for people with the highest healthcare needs.
 Expanding opportunities to contribute to these funds could exacerbate these problems.
 While these issues must be considered, HSAs have the potential to be altered and expanded for individuals to help them pay for their own retiree health insurance coverage.
 For example, individuals could be allowed to contribute even higher amounts each year (over the deductible), could be allowed to make even larger contributions after reaching age 55, or even to continue making contributions after enrolling in Medicare.
 If individuals were allowed to put larger sums into the account for medical expenses, then the structure of the fund might need to be changed, so that withdrawals could only be used for medical expenses.

-As an example, the Employee Benefit Research Institute (EBRI) calculated contributions to an HSA for 10, 20, or 30 years, along with the allowed catch-up payments for individuals over 55 years old.
+As example of the potential for growth in contributions to HSAs, the Employee Benefit Research Institute (EBRI) calculated contributions to an HSA for 10, 20, or 30 years, along with the allowed catch-up payments for individuals over 55 years old.
 They assumed that the funds in the HSA would earn 5% interest and that individuals would be allowed to contribute the maximum of \$2,600 per year, indexed for inflation.
 They did not assume that any withdrawals would be made for medical or other expenditures, although some or all of these funds would almost certainly be withdrawn over the years.
 In their example, a 55-year old individual contributing \$2,600 (an estimate of the allowed contribution in a given year), plus catch up payments, earning 5% on funds held in the HSA, with the maximum allowable contribution indexed for inflation, could accumulate a maximum of \$44,000 by age 65.
-If the individual were allowed to contribute for 20 years, the fund would grow to \$101,000 and after 30 years it would grow to \$190,000.31 These figures only represent the contributions and earned interest, but no withdrawals.
+If the individual were allowed to contribute for 20 years, the fund would grow to \$101,000 and after 30 years it would grow to \$190,000.35 These figures only represent the contributions and earned interest, but no withdrawals.

 Another tax-advantaged account is a Flexible Spending Account (FSA).
 Contributions to an FSA are voluntary, with accounts usually funded by an employee (although employers aren't prohibited from contributing) from his or her pre-taxed salary, thereby reducing taxable income.
 Funds in a Health Care FSA (HCFSA) can be used to pay for qualified medical expenses that are not reimbursed or covered by any other source.
 Qualified medical expenses include coinsurance amounts, copayments, deductibles, dental care, glasses, hearing aids, as well as certain over-the-counter medical supplies that are not cosmetic in nature.
-One significant limitation of the HCFSA is that funds cannot be carried over from one year to the next so that unused funds are forfeited at the end of the year.32 Another limitation is that only current employees and not annuitants are eligible to contribute to an FSA on a pre-tax basis.33 Allowing these funds to be carried over from year to year and accumulate, allowing retirees to also contribute to FSAs on a pre-tax basis, or allowing FSA funds to be used for premiums of retirees, are all options that could help retirees pay for their own health insurance.
+One significant limitation of the HCFSA is that, at best, funds can only be carried over for a limited time after the end of the plan year.36 Any money remaining in the fund at the end of this time is forfeited.
+Another limitation of health care FSAs is that only current employees and not annuitants are eligible to contribute to an FSA on a pre-tax basis.37 Allowing these funds to be carried over and accumulate without any deadlines, allowing retirees to also contribute to FSAs on a pre-tax basis, or allowing FSA funds to be used for retiree premiums, are all options that could help retirees pay for their own health insurance.

-31 EBRI Issue Brief no. 271, July 2004.
+35 EBRI Issue Brief no. 271, July 2004.